 Kevin and I danced around the kitchen.
 Such little things made us happy.

 We remained close friends throughout elementary school.
 We spent one year in the same junior high, and then my family moved across town.
 Kevin and I saw each other as frequently as we could; many times, he would stay the night, which gave us more time to catch up.
 Our parents became friends, too, getting together on occasion.

 In high school, Kevin became a big track and field star in our town.
 I watched his press and cheered him on from a competitive school.
 I lost track of Kevin after high school, but I thought of him from time to time.

 Many years later, my mom and I were talking about my friendship with Kevin, and she told me about her phone call with Kevin’s mom the night of his first dinner invitation.
-My mom recalled that Kevin’s mom was concerned about him staying because “many white people don’t want colored people in their homes.”
+My mom said Kevin’s mom was concerned about him staying.
+She recalled her saying, “…many white people don’t want colored people in their homes.”

 I’m thankful my parents were never “those kind” of white people.